How to Hit a Hybrid Golf Club from Tee to Green

 If you keep topping your hybrid, it is because of a few reasons.
 These are the most common:

 Your best bet is to see a swing coach to help recreate the only universal thing in golf: the impact position.
-You can see my lesson on impact position here:
+You can see my lesson on impact position in the video below:

-If you’re topping the ball with your hybrid, it can often be due to mental errors, not only mechanical golf instruction.
+If you’re topping the ball with your hybrid, it can often be due to mental errors, not only mechanical swing problems.

 Can I use a hybrid as a chip and run club?